17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Eat dinner al fresco

 One of the nicest things to do in Colonia del Sacramento on a summer evening is eating dinner al fresco.
-Literally all restaurants have tables outside, and the quality of food is good in pretty much all of them.
+Literally, all Colonia del Sacramento restaurants have tables outside, and the quality of food is good in pretty much all of them.
 Charco Bistro is supposed to be one of the best restaurants in town.
 It has a lovely patio that faces the river and a good menu.

 Drink Mate